A museum to know everything about olive oil

 Its palette includes 22 carefully selected references, with different aromatic intensities, bitterness and "fire" (peppery flavor).
 This is a spot to surrender to the ultimate in Provençal olive oil—and to Marseille soaps, made with olive oil of course.

-Place des Huiles
+Place des Huiles (External link)

 A day with the millers